Nazmul Hassan

 Nazmul Hassan Papon (born 31 May 1961) is a Bangladeshi politician and a cricket administrator.
-He is a former Minister of Youth and Sports and a former Jatiya Sangsad member representing the Kishoreganj-6 constituency.
+He is a former minister of youth and sports and a former Jatiya Sangsad member representing the Kishoreganj-6 constituency.
 He is also the former president of the Bangladesh Cricket Board.

 Personal life

 Nazmul Hassan Papon was born at the north Bhairab River in the Bhairabpur area, Kishoreganj, Bangladesh.
 His father, Zillur Rahman, was the president of Bangladesh, and his mother is Ivy Rahman, a Bangladesh Awami League politician.
 He has two sisters, Tania Bukth and Tonyma Rahman.
 He was a former student of Government Laboratory High School, Dhaka.
 He completed his BSS from the Department of Public Administration, University of Dhaka and MBA from the Institute of Business Administration, University of Dhaka.

 Career

 As cricket administrator

 Nazmul Hassan was unanimously elected as the president of the Bangladesh Cricket Board in October 2013, succeeding AHM Mustafa Kamal, who was appointed the vice president of the ICC.
-He is the first elected president of the board, his predecessors being appointed by the government of Bangladesh.
+He is the first elected president of the board, his predecessors were appointed by the government of Bangladesh.
 In the election, Papon competed with Saber Hasan Chowdhury.
 In 2021, he was re-elected as the board president for a third term.
-On 21 August 2024, He announced step down as president of the Bangladesh Cricket Board.
+On 21 August 2024, He is longest serving president among test cricket nations.
+He announced his step down as president of the Bangladesh Cricket Board.

 In 2018, Nazmul Hassan became the president of the Asian Cricket Council.
 After a 3-year term, he was succeeded by BCCI Secretary Jay Shah in 2021.